-University Library Services are further strengthened by participation in networks and cooperatives for interlibrary loan exchanges throughout the United States and globally.
+University Library Services is further strengthened by participation in networks and cooperatives for interlibrary loan exchanges throughout the United States and globally.
 The Cannon Memorial Library is a charter member of the Tampa Bay Library Consortium and a participant in Ask-A-Librarian, Florida's newest and largest collaborative online reference service.
-The library is also an active member of the Florida Library Information Network, ICUF Libraries, LIRN (Library & Information Resources Network), OCLC, and SOLINET.
+The library is also an active member of the Florida Library Information Network, ICUF Libraries, OCLC, and SOLINET.